SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 > The goal of this exercise is to get familiar with the message format and create a sample event message that we can use in the future.

 👉 Create a CloudEvent message manually, that follows the CloudEvent specification, simulating the ticket website when a ticket is purchased.
-Validate your message on this service - TBA.
+To validate your message use the JSON Schema Validator online service - https://www.jsonschemavalidator.net/.
+The CloudEvents schema is available in the repository - https://raw.githubusercontent.com/cloudevents/spec/a15821bd345933de1971db333e9e37307d77c31f/cloudevents/formats/cloudevents.json.

 Below is an example of an event message that follows the CloudEvent specification and that could be produced by our ticket website when a ticket is purchased.